 - Outcomes – CuraLinc Health believes in delivering results, which is why they publish an annual case study.
 To demonstrate, on average, around 70% of participants report improved productivity after using their EAP.

-You can request a proposal here.
+You can request a proposal from their website.

 3. Cascade Centers

+In general, there are few culprits behind stress.
 However, the usual suspects are finance-related.

 To make matters a bit worse, there is a stigma around discussing money problems.
-Employees don’t necessarily feel comfortable discussing their financial hurdles or burdens with human resources.
+Employees don’t feel comfortable discussing their financial hurdles or burdens with human resources.

 To make things easier, Cascade Centers provides a wide range of counseling services – with a focus on personal finance.